zedlopez/ifm/Examples/Numberless.md

 ```

 As a final option, we can use a construction we've seen only briefly before now: a table.
-The use of tables will be explained more fully in their own chapter, but here we see in brief that we can assign a number of values to one column of a table and then use that table to look up output:
+The use of [Tables] will be explained more fully in their own chapter, but here we see in brief that we can assign a number of values to one column of a table and then use that table to look up output: